leo19941227/leo19941227.github.io/_pages/about.md

 ---

-My endless pursuit of research involves developing the human-level perception system with general speech understanding capability (from acoustics to linguistics) and its interplay with other modalities such as audio (including sounds and music), vision, and natural language.
-My primary research direction is **representation learning** (which has various fancy names nowadays), with recent focuses on self-supervised learning, universality benchmarking, and efficient foundation modeling.
+My research is dedicated to developing a human-level perception system that comprehensively understands speech—from acoustics to linguistics—and its interplay with other modalities such as audio, vision, and natural language.
+My primary direction is on representation learning, a field that has garnered various names recently.
+My recent efforts concentrate on self-supervised learning, benchmarking generalizability, and efficient pre-training.

 - **Self-Supervised Learning (SSL)**: Learning speech representations from unlabeled data.
 We discover that speech SSL techniques lead to representations with strong task generalizability beyond Automatic Speech Recognition (ASR).
 Additionally, we explore their use across a broad spectrum of real-life speech applications, which marks the beginning of the era of speech foundation models (SFM).

-- **Universality Benchmarking**: Benchmarking the task and domain generalizability (universality) of speech representations (SFMs).
-I think deeply about the purpose and methods of creating a correct and solidly grounded benchmark, especially regarding its important role in providing gradients to guide future model development.
+- **Benchmarking Generalizability**: Benchmarking the task and domain generalizability of SFMs.
+I think deeply about the purpose and methods of creating a correct and solidly grounded benchmark, especially regarding its important role in guiding future model development.

-- **Efficient Foundation Modeling**: All existing SFMs require industrial-level computing, which makes further research monopolized by large corporations.
+- **Efficient Pre-training**: All existing SFMs require industrial-level computing, which makes further research monopolized by large corporations.
 I am currently working on how to pre-train SFMs efficiently within academic resources.

 ---